Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

 Glymour's (1977) discussion of equivalence of theories uses the syntactic conception of a theory as a set of sentences closed under deducibility.
 He introduces the notion of `synonymy': two theories are synonymous when they are, roughly speaking, logically equivalent.
 That is, there is a well-defined inter-translation between them.\footnote{Technically, what is required is a common definitional extension.
-Barrett and Halvorson (2015:~\S4,~Theorems~1-2) show that Glymour's `synonymy', i.e.~there being a common definitional extension, is equivalent to an amendment of Quine's `translatability'. } Although my use of theories as triples puts me closer to the semantic conception (the syntactic conception's traditional rival), in fact Glymour's criterion of synonymy meshes well with my notion of a duality, construed as an isomorphism of triples, equipped with rules for forming propositions about e.g.~the value of a quantity or a state.
-One considers the set of well-formed sentences built from two triples $T_1$ and $T_2$, e.g.~statements of the type ``the value of the quantity $Q_1\in{\cal Q}$ (resp.~$Q_2$), in such and such state, is such and such''.
+Barrett and Halvorson (2016:~\S4,~Theorems~1-2) show that Glymour's `synonymy', i.e.~there being a common definitional extension, is equivalent to an amendment of Quine's `translatability'. } Although my use of theories as triples puts me closer to the semantic conception (the syntactic conception's traditional rival), in fact Glymour's criterion of synonymy meshes well with my notion of a duality, construed as an isomorphism of triples, equipped with rules for forming propositions about e.g.~the value of a quantity or a state.
+One considers the set of well-formed sentences built from two triples $T_1$ and $T_2$, e.g.~statements of the type `the value of the quantity $Q_1\in{\cal Q}$ (resp.~$Q_2$), in such and such state, is such and such'.
 Duality then amounts to isomorphism between two such sets of sentences.
 And this is a case of synonymy in Glymour's sense.

 But does this immediately lead to physical equivalence?
 No. And the reasons provided in \S\ref{unext} are similar to the ones Glymour gives.
-He envisages theories that are both synonymous---they make the same empirical predictions---and logically equivalent, in the sense just described: yet are not physically equivalent.
+He envisages theories that are synonymous, in the sense just described: yet are not physically equivalent.
 Recall Glymour's thought experiment (p.~237):

-``Hans one day announces that he has an alternative theory which is absolutely as good as Newtonian theory, and there is no reason to prefer Newton's theory to his.
-According to his theory, there are two distinct quantities, gorce and morce; the sum of gorce and morce acts exactly as Newtonian force does.''
+\begin{quote} Hans one day announces that he has an alternative theory which is absolutely as good as Newtonian theory, and there is no reason to prefer Newton's theory to his.
+According to his theory, there are two distinct quantities, gorce and morce; the sum of gorce and morce acts exactly as Newtonian force does. \end{quote}

 Glymour denies that the Newtonian `force theory' and Hans' `gorce-and-morce theory' are physically equivalent.
 He argues that they are empirically equally adequate, but not equally well {\it tested}.
 His reasons for this are, partly, ontological (``I am, I admit, in the grip of a philosophical theory'', p.~237), and his ontology leads him to prefer the Newtonian theory: the gorce-and-morce theory contains two quantities rather than one, but there is no evidence for the existence of that additional quantity.
 The argument is from parsimony: he prefers a sparse ontology.
 And so, Glymour's reply to Hans seems to entail that the two theories are not even theoretically equivalent, because the gorce-and-morce theory has one more quantity than the force theory.